stretcharm/PBIDataComparison/README.md

 # PBIDataComparison
 # PowerBI Data Comparison Tool

-Here is a PowerBI Document designed to show differences in data from two simillar data sets
+Here is a PowerBI Document designed to show differences in data from two similar data sets

-Its a common, but difficult requirment to check data sets against each other.
+Its a common, but difficult requirement to check data sets against each other.
 To solve this problem I've build a some PowerBI documents that can be used to compare a SQL or file based data sets.

 The templates could be easily adjusted to work with other data sets as long as the resulting data matched those in QueryData1 & 2

-Sample version is also availble on the Powerbi community forum
+Sample version is also available on the Powerbi community forum

 https://community.powerbi.com/t5/Data-Stories-Gallery/PowerBI-Data-Comparison-Tool/td-p/658314